 It is called the Portage Lakefront and Riverwalk, and a little tricky to get to, but worth finding.
 The day was a bit chilly so hats and extra layers were required, but the sunny, clear conditions meant a beautiful color on the lake and a clear view to Chicago's skyline.
-The building was locked up, but it was stunning to look at from every angle on the outside.
-There were surfers and bikers and day explorers like us who were quite happy to be enjoying the outdoors on this little spot of beach.

 We explored this part of the region for the next hour or so, and came upon a new harborside resort community that is built upon a marina and across Rte 12 from the Ogden Dunes stop on the South Shore commuter train line.
 We found the public marina that is relatively new (built in 1996.)